 Ancient Chinese Wedding

-Even the marriage broker received a red packet containing more than one banknote.
-Chinese always regarded a single item as inauspicious because it symbolizes loneliness.
-Happiness comes in doubles.
+Even the marriage broker received a red packet containing more than a banknote.
+The Chinese always regarded a single item as inauspicious because it symbolized loneliness.
+Happiness in Chinese culture comes in doubles.
 As a result, the red packet should contain at least two notes.

 Modern Chinese Wedding